-MN 470 Pastoral Care and Counseling (Fall)
+MN 470 Pastoral Care and Counseling (Spring) 3 hrs.

 An introduction to the ministry of pastoral care.
 After dealing with some fundamentals, the course covers various pastoral care activities like visitation, leading public worship, providing spiritual disciplinestraining, counseling, grief ministry, crisis ministry, marriage and family counseling and referral.
 Prerequisite: 10 hrs. of Bible, 6 hrs. of Theology, and junior standing.